 What attracted me to these insects was the strange ‘stuff’ attached to their feet, and as they moved very quickly little bubbles were produced around the feet.
-Fortunately, I had my camera with me and took a few pics of these odd insects.

 They look like spiders but they are insects from the family called Gerridae.
 They do not bite or sting!
 They are found where there is water with a reflecting surface.
 If the water is calm they will usually have larger wings, and shorter wings if the water is flowing quickly.
 They adapt to changing water conditions, this is known as polymorphism.

 Striders skip across the surface of water, moving at a great speed (100 body lengths per second).
 Most creatures this size would drown, but these stay above the water even if it is turbulent.
 They can support 15 times their weight without sinking.
 How do they do this?